Petrosbm/Petrosbm/README.md

 - 👋 Hi, I’m @Petrosbm
 - 👀 I’m interested in IT Projects like enterprise network design, Cloud infrastructure, and Digital Technologies
-- 🌱 I’m currently learning MSc in Computer Science expected to complete end of December 2021
+- 🌱 I’m completed my MSc in Computer Science expected graduation date at the  end of December 2021
 - 💞️ I’m looking to collaborate on Digital projects, Teaching and learning
 - 📫 to reach me use petjoh43@gmail.com/+251916164388